Traces of marine exploitation, fish-traps and fences, ports

 Humankind has, since ancient times, lived close to the sea, rivers and lakes.
 The remains of ports, bridges and fishing installations are testimony of this close connection.

-Many ancient ports are of considerable age, some of them still continue to function, others have been abandoned or even forgotten.
-Their breakwaters, protections and related buildings can however still give evidence of their size.
-Shipwrecks are also often located in these ports or their surroundings.
+Countless ports around the world are of considerable age, some of them still function, others have been abandoned or even forgotten.
+However, their breakwaters, protections and related buildings can still give evidence of their size.
+Also, shipwrecks are often located around these ports.

 Examples of submerged port structures can be found in: